-There has been increasing interest from stakeholders as to how climate change will impact companies.
-The Group and the Parent Company have assessed that there is no impact on the carrying amounts in the financial statements and no adjustments were required with regards to climate change.
-Our procedures on these disclosures therefore consisted solely of considering whether they are materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated.
+The Company has determined that there is no impact on the carrying amounts in the financial statements and no adjustments were required with regards to climate change.
+Our procedures on these unaudited disclosures therefore consisted solely of considering whether they are materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated.

-Our audit effort in considering climate change was focused on the adequacy of the Group and the Parent Company's disclosures in the financial statements as set out in Note 1a and conclusion that there was no further impact of climate change to be taken into account as the investments are valued based on market pricing as required by UK-adopted international accounting standards.
+Our audit effort in considering climate change was focused on the adequacy of the Company's disclosures in the financial statements as set out in Note 1a and conclusion that there was no further impact of climate change to be taken into account as the investments are valued based on market pricing as required by UK-adopted international accounting standards.
 We also challenged the Directors' considerations of climate change in their assessment and associated disclosures.